adisus2-plasma/adisus2-plasma/README.md

  ## Hi there, I'm Pattarapol Sangsunee, U can call me "Diz"
  <img src="https://img.shields.io/github/followers/adisus2-plasma?style=social"/>

-<p align="center">I'm a 4rd year pursuing Bachelor of Science Programming at SIT(School Information Technology) from KMUTT(King Mongkut's University of Technology Thonburi) in Thailand, I was a DevOps Engineer now, And learning more about Cyber Security to move to Cyber Security Engineer, I'm a person who likes to ask questions about many things and always will try to find the answer, I love science, especially physics and astronomy(but i hate math lol).
+<p align="center">I'm a 4rd year pursuing Bachelor of Science Programming at SIT(School of Information Technology) from KMUTT(King Mongkut's University of Technology Thonburi) in Thailand, I was a DevOps Engineer for now and learning more about Cyber Security to move to Cyber Security Engineer, i'm a person who likes to ask questions about many things and always will try to find the answer and i love science, especially physics and astronomy(but i hate math lol).
 And that makes me become myself</p>

 <h2 align="center"> Technology Stack </h2>